-3.6.2.1 Individual Development Plan - Locals as Dive Instructors and Dive Masters employed in the various resorts.
-Regular training sessions will be conducted by DMPM with the cooperation of dive shop operators on the islands.
-Training will be conducted when enough candidates are available.
+3.6.2.1 Individual Development Plan - Locals as Dive Instructors and Dive Masters iii.
+Training Program

 The objective of this plan is to provide opportunities for the locals to be trained as dive masters and eventually dive instructors, thus providing a source of income from tourism.